RIDICS/YAFNET/README.md

 1. You need to copy the file **recommended.web.config** to your yaf root Folder and rename it to **web.config**.
 Warning: DO NOT edit the web.config unless you know what you're doing.

 ### STEP 4a.
+MODIFY &quot;web.config&quot; FILE:

 Generate a Machine Key for your installation.

 1. Open the file web.config and visit our Support Site to...

 [Generate a Machine Key](http://yetanotherforum.net/key).

-Copy and paste the generated machine key to your web.config in the &lt;system.web&gt; section.
+2. Copy and paste the generated machine key to your web.config in the &lt;system.web&gt; section.

 ### STEP 4b.
 MODIFY &quot;app.config&quot; FILE:

 1. Set OIDC credentials (ClientID and ClientSecret) and authentication provider URL.

-2. Set key &quot;LoginCheckBasePath&quot;.
-Value can be found on authentication provider URL + /.well-known/openid-configuration.
+2. Set key &quot;LoginCheckBasePath&quot; to JavaScript path on Auth service for check if user is logged in.
+Default value for Vokabulář Auth service is `/Account/CheckLogin`.

+3. Set YAF.ConfigPassword used e.g. for upgrade.

 ### STEP 4c.
 MODIFY &quot;mail.config&quot; FILE: